apollo

 How to manage the interaction:

-Co-administration of Emigo 8 mg Injection 4 ml along with methadone can result in an interaction, it can be taken if a doctor has advised it.
-However, if you experience abrupt dizziness, lightheadedness, fainting, shortness of breath, or rapid heartbeat, consult a doctor.
+Co-administration of Emigo 8 mg Injection 4 ml along with eletriptan can lead to an interaction, it can be taken if recommended by a doctor.
+However, if you experience symptoms such as confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, a shaking sensation, incoordination, stomach cramp, nausea, vomiting, and diarrhea, see a doctor.
 Do not discontinue any medications without a doctor's advice.

 Drug-Food Interactions